duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 orbit-determination pipeline.
 That is the point: prove one whole software function and state exactly what the proof covers.

-## The production code stays the same
+## Production languages become compile targets

 The core Python loop is unsurprising: